-- Continually monitoring a structure to check if it is moving while USAR teams search the building and then notifying the USAR team if movement occurs, - Determining the lean of a tilt slab, walls and earthquake affected features of the built and natural landscape in which rescue operations are occurring - Measuring the volume of material to be moved/or that could possibly move to support rescue operations - Mapping navigable depths or changes in depth of waterways and coastal margins - Monitoring slip/earth mass movement.
+- Continually monitoring a structure to check if it is moving while USAR teams search the building and then notifying the USAR team if movement occurs, - Determining the lean of a tilt slab, walls and earthquake affected features of the built and natural landscape in which rescue operations are occurring - Measuring the volume of material to be moved/or that could possibly move to support rescue operations - Mapping navigable depths or changes in depth of waterways and susceptibility of coastal margins to tidal or storm flooding. - Monitoring slip/earth mass movement including subsidence and uplift.